-3 Carb-Conscious Salad Dressing Recipes made with basic ingredients you probably already have on hand.
+3 Keto Salad Dressing Recipes made with basic ingredients you probably already have on hand.
 Use these dressings for all sorts of green or grain salads or even as marinades for your favorite protein!

 This post is sponsored by Truvia® Sweetener.

-If you’re anything like me and you adore big salads, you’re going to love these three carb-conscious salad dressings!
+If you’re anything like me and you adore big salads, you’re going to love these three carb-conscious keto salad dressings!